redconfetti/docker-rails/docs/notes.md

 vagrant-stack

 # looks like I need to switch contexts using doctl also
-$ doctl auth switch vagrant-stack
+$ doctl auth switch --context vagrant-stack
-Now using context [default] by default
+Now using context [vagrant-stack] by default

 $ doctl registry login
 Logging Docker in to registry.digitalocean.com